 How Much Does Virginia's Pension System Cost?

 As they work, teachers and their employers must contribute into the plan.
 Those contribution rates are set by the state legislature and can change year-to-year.
-In 2018, teachers contributed 4 percent of their salary to the pension portion of the Hybrid plan, while the state contributed 13.36 percent across all of the Virginia's pension funds.
+In 2018, teachers contributed 4 percent of their salary to the pension portion of the Hybrid plan, while employers contributed 13.36 percent of each teacher's salary.
 However, not all of that investment goes toward benefits.
-While the full amount of a teacher's contribution is for benefits, the state contributes only 4.5 percent.
-The remaining 8.86 percent state contribution is to pay down the pension funds' debts.
+While the full amount of a teacher's contribution is for benefits, the state contributes only 4.5 percent toward teacher benefits.
+The remaining 8.86 percent state contribution goes toward paying down the pension plan's unfunded liabilities.

 As with most state pension funds, Virginia's hybrid teacher retirement system provides the greatest benefits to teachers who stay the longest, while leaving everyone else with inadequate benefits.
 With that in mind, teachers participating in Virginia's hybrid plan should think carefully about their career plans and how they interact with the state's retirement plan.